Saturday, July 29, 2017

 -"What is the power of binding and loosing?
 These disciples immediately recognized the background of its meaning.
 If you were a Jew, living at the time of Christ, and you had done something that you thought could be a violation of the Mosaic Law, you would have to take your problem to the ruling elders.
 They would have debated your case; then they would have come to one of two conclusions.
 They would have either bound or loosed you.
 If they had bound you, this meant that you had violated the Mosaic Law and that you were obligated to pay the penalty-sacrifice and/or restitution.
 If they had loosed you, this meant that you had not violated the Mosaic Law.
 No sacrifice was necessary.
 These ruling elders were simply declaring what had already been legislated by Moses" (Was the Church Established by Peter?, Robert Gromacki, cited by Ron Rhodes, Reasoning from the Scriptures with Catholics, p.
 109-110)

--The New Testament never mentions the one-head bishop structure that is found in the modern Church of Rome.
-In fact, the Bible never even records the Apostle Peter as passing on his apostolic authority to a designated successor or a discussion on who would occupy his seat of authority after his departure from this world.
-In Scripture, the Apostle Peter does not act in the dictatorial manner that popes have done.
-Although he can rightly be accredited as playing an important role in preaching the gospel, we never see him acting as the "Prince of the Apostles."
+-In regards to the broader context of the New Testament, it never mentions the one-head bishop structure that is found in the modern Church of Rome.
+Further, nowhere is the Apostle Peter said to have passed on apostolic authority to a designated successor.
+In Scripture, he does not act in the dictatorial manner that popes have done.
+Although Peter can rightly be accredited as playing a vital role in the spread of the gospel, we never see him acting as "Prince of the Apostles."

 • Even If The Apostle Peter Were The Rock Of Matthew 16:18, That Fact Would Still Not Grant The Pope Universal Jurisdiction Over Christendom: